Diarthonis spadicea (Leight.) Frisch, Ertz, Coppins & P.F.Cannon

 Submediterranean belt: extremely rare

-Padanian area: absent
+Padanian area: extremely rare

 Humid submediterranean belt: very rare